mikehern/claude-sessions/commands/session-start.md

 The session file should begin with:
 1. Session name and timestamp as the title
 2. Session overview section with start time
-3. Goals section (ask user for goals if not clear)
+3. Empty goals section ready for updates
 4. Empty progress section ready for updates

 After creating the file, create or update `.claude/sessions/.current-session` to track the active session filename.